 I have been extremely blessed to have grown up in an era where great music has become increasingly more available and easy to access, and share.
 Things like Spotify, Pandora, and Youtube have connected me to hundreds of great songs that I never would have found otherwise.
 I consider the music that I have collected in the past decade among the greatest gifts that I have been given in this life.
 If you do not have Spotify, I highly recommend.
 It is a great way to share playlists and make all your favorite music transportable, as well as to find cool new music like any playlist or song you start a list with.

 Here are two Spotify playlists of some of my favorite music.
-The first contains music I have found in the past decade, as well as some of my favorites from the 80’s.
-The second I have to say was very suitable to my first couple of experiences with medicinal mushrooms.
+The first contains music I have found in the past 10-15 years, the 2nd was suitable to my first couple experiences with medicinal mushrooms, the third is a pretty good compilation of 80’s/90’s, and the 4th is some good upbeat dance music.

 https://open.spotify.com/playlist/13FgjAcghKv8HnHH6GWnTH